basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 }
 ---

-The basic actions of Riak are the same CRUD (Create, Read, Update, Delete) operations as any key/value store.
+The basic actions of Riak are the same CRUD (Create, Read, Update, Delete) operations that you'd find in any key/value store.

 ## Object/Key Operations

-Riak organizes data into Buckets, Keys, and Values.
+Riak organizes data into buckets, keys, and values.
 Values (or objects) are identifiable by a unique key, and each key/value pair is stored in a bucket.
 Buckets are essentially a flat namespace in Riak and have little significance beyond their ability to allow the same key name to exist in multiple buckets and to provide some per-bucket configurability for things like replication factor and pre/post-commit hooks.

 Most of the interactions you'll have with Riak will be setting or retrieving the value of a key.
 Although we'll use the Riak HTTP API for illustrative purposes, Riak has [[supported client libraries|Client Libraries]] for Erlang, Java, PHP, Python, Ruby and C/C++.
 In addition, there are [[community-supported projects|Client Libraries#Community-Libraries]] for .NET, Node.js, Python, Perl, Clojure, Scala, Smalltalk, and many others.